Did you know?

 Developed in the British Isles by crossing the Old English Bulldog and a terrier, the Staffordshire Bull Terrier was originally bred for bull and bear-baiting and, once these blood sports were outlawed in the early 1800s, the dogs were used in the equally illegal, but easier to conceal, “sport” of dog fighting.Today, the dog is bred for its qualities of courage, high intelligence and tenacity.

 In the United Kingdom, the Staffordshire Bull Terrier is very popular and in 1996 it appeared in the top 10 breeds most suitable for families and especially children in a report researched and published by Southampton University.

 Renowned for his loyalty and stability of temperament, the modern Staffordshire Bull Terrier (or Staffie) has become a family pet and watchdog.

-Standing 14 to 16 inches at the shoulder, the Staffordshire Bull Terrier has a short, dense, and smooth coat that comes in red, fawn, white, black, blue, or brindle.
-Any one of these colors with white is also common.
+Standing 14 to 16 inches (36 to 41 cm) at the shoulder, the Staffordshire Bull Terrier weighs in at up to 38 pounds (17 kg).
+He has a short, dense, and smooth coat that comes in red, fawn, white, black, blue, or brindle.
+Any one of these colours with white is also common.

 The Staffordshire Bull Terrier is very strong for his size.
 He is naturally muscular and powerful looking and in fact may appear quite intimidating.
 Appearances are deceptive though.
 The Staffie has a natural fondness for people and will often jump up in greeting if not properly trained by his owners.